The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: Related Work

-\paragraph{Continuous Perturbation And The Reward Estimation (RE) Method} \cite{romoff2018reward} focus on variance reduction in the case of continuous perturbations that do not affect the optimal policy, i.e., maximizing the return in the perturbed reward MDP also maximizes rewards in the original MDP.
-This occurs, for instance, when the reward perturbation applies an affine transformation to the expected reward with a non-negative scale factor, i.e., $\mathbb{E}[\tilde{R}(s,a)] = w_0 R(s,a) + w_1$ and $w_0 > 0$.
-In this setting, the perturbation can slow training by increasing the reward variance.
-They propose a reward estimation~(RE) method by introducing a reward critic that predicts $\tilde{R}(s,a)$ from $s$ and $a$ that aims to reduce this variance.
-This critic replaces observed rewards from the environment and is trained to predict the observed reward to minimize mean-squared error, converging to the expectation of the perturbed rewards.
+\paragraph{Reward Prediction By The Reward Estimation (RE) Method} \cite{romoff2018reward} focus on variance reduction in the case of continuous perturbations that increase reward variance but do not change the optimal policy.
+This occurs, for example, when the reward perturbation applies a positive affine transformation, i.e., $\mathbb{E}[\tilde{R}(s,a)] = \omega_0 R(s,a) + \omega_1$ and $\omega_0 > 0$.
+In this setting, the perturbations can slow down the training and even destroy it when the critic is not trained with enough samples.
+They propose the Reward Estimation~(RE) method by introducing a reward critic to predict rewards $\tilde{R}(s,a)$ that aims to reduce the variance.

-\paragraph{Confusion Matrix Perturbation And The Surrogate Reward (SR) Method} \cite{wang2020reinforcement} study the setting where the clean rewards are discretized and then perturbed by a confusion matrix $C$, where $C(i,j)$ represents the probability that the samples with rewards $r_i$ are with rewards $r_j$ after the perturbation.
-This perturbation leads to the changed optimal policy in expectation of the perturbed rewards because the perturbation distributions are different for different clean rewards compared with the continuous perturbation in \cite{romoff2018reward}, which influences the optimal policy measured by the observed and noisy rewards.
-They propose a surrogate reward~(SR) method by inverting the estimated/known confusion matrix and computing the predicted rewards as $\hat{R}=C^{-1}\cdot R$, where $R$ represents the vectorized, clean, and discrete rewards and $\hat{R}$ represents the vectorized and predicted rewards, replacing each perturbed reward with an unbiased estimate of the true reward because $C\cdot \hat{R}=R$.
-Their approach comes with a strong informational cost in the form of a known or easily estimable confusion matrix.
-SR can learn the matrix within a simple environment space (e.g. Pendulum), but SR\_W needs to know the matrix before being applied.
+\paragraph{Perturbation Modeling By The Surrogate Reward (SR) Method} \cite{wang2020reinforcement} study the setting where the rewards are discrete and perturbed by a confusion matrix $C$, where $C(i,j)$ represents the probability that reward $R_i$ is perturbed into $R_j$.
+Wang et al.~propose the Surrogate Reward~(SR) method by inverting the confusion matrix $\hat{R}=C^{-1}\cdot R$, where vectorized $R$ and $\hat{R}$ represent clean and predicted rewards, replacing each observed reward $R_i$ with an unbiased estimate of the true reward $\hat{R_i}$.
+As their method assumes $C$ to be estimated separately, they cannot leverage the structure of the reward signal in state-action-state space (i.e., that similar state-action pairs may have similar rewards.

-\paragraph{Distributional RL} The distributional reward critic approach we propose is inspired by distributional RL~\cite{dabney2018distributional,bellemare2017distributional,dabney2018implicit,rowland2018analysis}, where the value function is modeled distributionally rather than as a point estimate.
-We model the reward function as a distribution but encounter issues that do not arise in distributional RL, where ground truth rewards are directly observable.
-However, standard quantile regression techniques divide probability density into fixed-sized bins, rendering them unsuitable for peak identification.
-Instead, we use a fixed-width discretization, through which we adaptively control the granularity while extracting the mode.